-Picking the Right Rack of Lamb
+Picking the Right Rack

-Prepping and Cooking the Rack of Lamb
+Prepping and Cooking the Rack

-Examine the rack of lamb to make sure that any loose pieces of fat have been removed.
-Dry it off with some paper towels and season it with salt and pepper.
-Now wrap the bone ends heavily in foil to protect them.
+Before you begin cooking, examine the rack of lamb to make sure that any loose pieces of fat have been removed.
+Dry off the lamb with some paper towels and season it with salt and pepper.
+Now wrap the bone ends heavily in aluminum foil to protect them; if you overcook or cook at too high a temperature these bones can burn and crumble.

-Once you have seared the lamb, reduce the heat or move the rack to a cooler part of the grill to allow it to roast for about 20 to 25 minutes per side.
-You need a meat thermometer to test the internal temperature as you go.
-You definitely do not want to overcook this dish.
-Lamb reached rare at about 120 F (50 C) and medium about 150 F (65 C).
+Lamb reaches rare at about 120 F (50 C) and medium about 150 F (65 C), which is the most you should cook a rack of lamb for best results.
 The rack will gain a couple of degrees in temperature after you remove it from the grill, so you can take it off when it is a few degrees lower than the target.
-Allow about five to 10 minutes resting time before you carve it up.
+Allow about 5 to 10 minutes resting time before you carve it up.